topo-gps/ios-manual/en/waypoints/waypoint_edit.rst

 In the bottom toolbar of the photos screen you can find three buttons:

-- *Map button*: If you press this button you can import photos from your photo library to the waypoint.
+- *Folder button*: If you press this button you can import photos from your photo library to the waypoint.
 - *Camera button*: If you press this button the camera will be opened.
 If you take a photo it will be added to the waypoint.
 You could also use Menu > Camera for this, then a waypoint is automatically created at your current location and the taken photo is added to it.
 - *Trash button*: If you press this button you can remove the currently displayed photo from a waypoint.